 If what you heard from the beginning abides in you,

 The Greek puts great emphasis on “you.”
-That is, “For you believers, you in contrast to unbelievers, if you remain true to where you started, you will abide in the Son and the Father.”
+That is, “For you believers, you in contrast to unbelievers if you remain true to where you started, you will abide in the Son and the Father.”
 It is possible to let foundational truths slip from us.
-Many people start out fine but they do not finish well.
+Many people start fine, but they do not finish well.

 The emphasis here is hearing what God said in His Word at the beginning.
-If God’s truth abides in us in a dynamic way, we will experience continuing vital fellowship with God in time.
+If God’s truth dynamically abides in us, we will experience continuing vital fellowship with God in time.
 Going back to the incarnation (God dwelling in man) is the sum substance and foundation to abiding.

 God gave us the Word that we might have a stable, ongoing fellowship with Him.

-Many people start out fine but they do not finish well in the Christian life.
+Many people start fine, but they do not finish well in the Christian life.
 How many people have you seen fall away from a dynamic faith and engagement with the Word of God?

 God intends that His Word take hold of our lives.
 He did not design it to lay dead on dusty pages of a black book.
 He desires that we interact with what He has said.